wormhole-foundation/wormhole/CONTRIBUTING.md

 and code reviews are our most important tools to accomplish that.

 - All new features must first be discussed in a GitHub issue before starting to implement them.
-For complex features, it can be useful to submit a [formal design document](whitepapers/template.md).
+For complex features, it can be useful to open a thread on [GitHub Discussions](https://github.com/wormhole-foundation/wormhole/discussions).

 - Development happens on a long-lived development branch (`main` and `dev.v1`).
   Every change going into a development branch is reviewed individually (see below).
 Release branches may be used